iyiola-dev/hello-world/README.md

 # hello-world
-I'm making a landing page for a wev design creating company
+I'm making a landing page for a web design creating company